tsackton/taelgar/Groups/Dwarven Clans/Gemcrafters.md

 *in dwarvish, Barzinduk*

 A wealthy merchant clan in [[Nidzahar]].
 Their wealth largely dates from just after the Great War, as the family was relatively unscathed by those events.

+%% Status note: The family of a Clee player (Matt/Izgil).
+Some notes in emails and Discord  %%

 %%^Campaign:None%%
 ### Current Members